-Freedom to choose your investment type:There are two basic types of funds – Equity Funds, Debt Funds and a mix of both called the Balanced Funds.
-Equity funds include investments such as buying in shares of companies.
-Debt funds invest in debt instruments.
-Balanced funds are those funds that invest equal proportions of equity and debt funds.
+Freedom to choose your investment type:There are two basic types of funds – Equity Funds, Debt Funds and a mix of both called Balanced Funds.
+Equity Funds include investments such as buying shares of companies.
+Debt Funds invest in debt instruments.
+Balanced Funds are those funds that invest equal proportions in both equity and debt funds.

-ULIPs allow you to invest in different funds on the basis of your investment goals and risk appetite.
-For example, if you wish to grow your wealth and don’t mind taking risk on your investment, you can invest in equity funds.
-Similarly if you wish to get steady returns on your investment, you can invest in debt funds.
+ULIPs allow you to invest in different funds based on your investment goals and risk appetite.
+For example, if you wish to grow your wealth and don’t mind taking a risk on your investment, you can invest in equity funds.
+Similarly, if you wish to get steady returns on your investment, you can invest in debt funds.

-In addition, you can also move your money between equity and debt funds by using an option called switch.
-Most insurance policies offer a number of free switches in a year, and for additional switches, a small fee is charged.
+You can also move your money between equity and debt funds by using an option called switch.
+Most insurance policies offer a fixed number of free switches in a year, and for additional switches, a small fee is charged.

-Liquidity:With Unit Linked insurance policies, you also get an option called partial withdrawal+, which allows you to withdraw a part of the money invested in your policy.
-This option helps you to take care of immediate expenses such as, your child’s 10th, 12th or graduation fees, going on a family vacation, in case of emergencies, etc. Partial withdrawals are usually free of cost.
+Liquidity:With Unit Linked Insurance Policies, you also get an option called partial withdrawal+, which allows you to withdraw a part of the money invested in your policy.
+This option helps you to take care of immediate expenses such as your child’s 10th, 12th or graduation fees, going on a family vacation, in case of emergencies, and more.
+Partial withdrawals are usually free of cost.

-Stage 1: Entry Advantage – You receive tax benefits^ on your premium payments, under the Sections 80C.
+Stage 1: Entry Advantage – You receive tax benefits^ on your premium payments, under Section 80C.

 Stage 2: Exclusive Switching Advantage – You can make completely tax-free^ debt-equity switches